 If you have a scheduled lesson coming up, you will see a link on your dashboard telling you when it is scheduled.
 Five minutes before the start of the lesson, you can join the session by clicking on the Join link.

 The Waiting Room

 Once you have joined the session, we will make sure your mic and camera work properly and that you can be easily seen.
 You will see what your camera is sending and will need to make some noise to verify that your microphone works before being allowed to go into the classroom.

-You will need to use either Chrome, Firefox, or Safari browsers on a desktop or laptop computer for the video to work.
+You will need to use either Chrome or Firefox browsers on a desktop or laptop computer for the video to work.
 Older versions of Safari don't support WebRTC, meaning you will only be able to do an audio lesson without video, and any browsers on mobile devices like iPads, iPhones, or Android are not currently supported.

 Initially, while both sides video/audio streams connect and you get settled, you will see a welcome screen.
 This is to give you a minute to introduce yourself and ask the other person how they are and what their name is if you are comfortable doing that.